Karl Sørmo

-Karl Per Sørmo (born 12 April 1936) is a Norwegian politician for the Progress Party.
+Karl Per Sørmo (12 April 1936 – 31 January 2025) was a Norwegian politician for the Progress Party.

-He was a son of construction worker Helge Julius Sørmo (1913–2001) and housewife Aud Margrete Martiniussen (1913–1981).
-He attended primary school in Hadsel, and after a sailor's education in Ålesund he spent the years 1960 to 1965 at sea.
-From 1965 to 1966 he attended commerce school in Melbu, and from 1966 to his retirement in 1990 he worked as a driving school teacher.
+He was a son of construction worker Helge Julius Sørmo (1913–2001) and housewife Aud Margrete née Martiniussen (1913–1981).
+He attended primary school in Hadsel Municipality, and after a sailor's education in Ålesund he spent the years 1960 to 1965 at sea.
+From 1965 to 1966 he attended commerce school in Melbu, and from 1966 until 1990 he worked as a driving school teacher.

-He was a member of Hadsel municipal council from 1987 to 1995, the last eight years in the executive committee.
-He chaired the local party chapter from 1988 to 1991 and 1994 to 1999.
+He was a member of the municipal council of Hadsel from 1987 to 2003, the last eight years in the executive committee.
+He chaired the local party chapter from 1988 to 1991 and 1994 to 1999, as well as being a board member of Nordland Progress Party.
 He served as a deputy representative to the Parliament of Norway from Nordland during the term 1989–1993.
 Already in December 1990 the regular representative Harry Jensen died, and Sørmo became a regular representative.
 He was a member of the Standing Committee on Consumer Affairs and Administration.